 Given the pre-eminence of Flemish and Italian masters, then, it isn’t surprising that Spanish names do not resonate internationally when we look at overviews of Spanish painting, especially in the 16th century.
 Artists’ livelihood depended on patronage and commissions, and native artists were at a disadvantage having to compete with skilled foreign painters, whose prestige and accomplished techniques made them the preferred choice of affluent patrons.

-Of these, the best known are probably Francisco de Zurbarán (1598-1664) and Bartolomé Murillo (1617-1682), associated with Seville, Jusepe de Ribera (1588-1652), born in Játiva (Valencia) but who worked almost exclusively in Naples (a Spanish possession at that time), and Diego de Velázquez (1599-1660), court painter for Philip IV in Madrid and the Golden Age’s greatest painter.
+Still, Velázquez’s prodigious talent should not completely overshadow the remarkable gifts of many of his contemporaries or near contemporaries among them Francisco de Zurbarán (1598-1664) and Bartolomé Murillo (1617-1682), associated with Seville, and Jusepe de Ribera (1588-1652), born in Játiva (Valencia) but who worked almost exclusively in Naples (a Spanish possession at that time).

 Brown, Jonathan Painting in Spain 1500-1700 New Haven and London 1998

 Glendinning, O. N. V “The Visual Arts in Spain,” in Russell, P. E. ed.
 Spain.
 A Companion to Spanish Studies, pp. 473-542 New York 1987

 Royal Academy of Arts The Golden Age of Spanish Painting Uxbridge, England 1976

 Russell, P. E. ed.
 Spain.
 A Companion to Spanish Studies, pp. 473-542 New York 1987